Pagure/pagure/doc/development.rst

 Dependencies
 ------------

-Install the build dependencies of pagure:
+Install the build dependencies of Pagure:

 ::